bitrix24/b24restdocs/api-reference/lists/elements/lists-element-add.md

 - examples are missing
 - success response is absent
 - error response is absent
-- links to pages that are not yet created are not provided
+- links to pages that have not yet been created are not provided

 {% endnote %}